phil510/udacity-drlnd/continuous-control-project/README.md

 This environment was solved with a PPO agent.
 Like many environments, a significant amount of hyperparameter tuning was required to efficiently solve the environment within a reasonable time frame.
 Small, separate deep neural networks were used for value estimation and policy estimation - no shared layers were utilized.
 Consistent with the original PPO paper (reference below), a truncated version of generalized advantage estimation (GAE) was used.
 However, the advantage function used by A3C, which is equivalent to GAE with lambda equal to 1.0, was also tried during hyperparameter tuning with some success.

-The number of steps between updates, however, was probably the most sensitive parameter.
-Using a number of steps above 500, which corresponds to about 2 updates per episode, proved to be much more robust than smaller step counts; agents with step counts of 256 and 128 could not consistently solve the environment within even 500 episodes.

 The agent in for this project was based on the following papers:
 1. PPO: https://arxiv.org/pdf/1707.06347.pdf
 2. Generalized Advantage Estimation: https://arxiv.org/pdf/1506.02438.pdf